mskcc/tempo/docs/running-the-pipeline.md

 Tempo does not support running samples from mixed sequencing platforms together.
 By default, the pipeline assumes the inputs are from exome sequencing.
 :::

-This page provides instructions on how to run the pipeline through the `pipeline.nf` script.
+This page provides instructions on how to run the pipeline through the `dsl2.nf` script.
 The basic command below shows how to run Tempo, with an explanation of flags and input arguments and files.
 Below is also described how to best [run the pipeline on Juno](running-the-pipeline.md#running-the-pipeline-on-juno) as well as [on AWS](running-the-pipeline.md#running-the-pipeline-on-aws).

 ```shell